 Route 53 earns its name because DNS runs on port 53.
 Route53 is an authoritative DNS service so it will translate domain names to IP addresses.
 Each domain is called a hosted zone.
 A record set is a rule within the hosted zone.
 Route53 does three functions:

 - Check the health of your resources

-Alias records - a Route53 specific record type that is similiar to a CNAME record; An alias record is the elastic IP of the DNS world; no cost; could point at CloudFront, EB, ELB, Bucket, Global Accelerator, other Route53 record set; no TTL possible
+- Alias records - a free Route53 specific record type that points to an AWS resource such as CloudFront, EB, ELB, Bucket, Global Accelerator, other Route53 record set; no TTL possible

 Triage DNS record types

 - Minimize costs?
 Alias because it is free.

 - Sub Domain? = A record or Alias record

 - Any AWS service?
 Alias